DWKL: 2019-2020: Return of Bay Radio

 On June 8, 2019, 92.7 was rebranded back as 92.7 Bay Radio with its new slogan "Sabay sa Bay" and it switched back to its music format.
 The move also came as a corporate and logistical decision to unify the regional coverage for 104.7.
 Despite the format change, its Brigada Healthline publicity assets remains intact.

 2020-present : Return of Brigada News FM

 On January 20, 2020, the station switched back to Brigada News FM branding and usual format.
 It currently carries a mix of local programming and hook-up shows with Brigada News FM National/Manila.

-On March 31, 2025, Brigada News FM launched its new tagline "Be the Heart of the Delightful Philippines", positioning the city as the tourism gateway in the Philippines.